 Dental implants are an artificial tooth replacement surgery procedure.

-Dental implants are expensive dental treatments and alternative to ill-fitting dentures.
+Dental implants are expensive dental treatments and alternatives to ill-fitting dentures.
 Dentists sometimes suggest dental implant surgery to stop the incremental loss of jawbone density.

 The visible part of the tooth is called the crown.
 The part of the tooth below the gumline and connected to the jawbone is called the root.
 Dental implants artificially replicate a natural tooth down to the jawbone.